bmoraffa/EEE-CSE-120-/README.md

 - Office Hours: TTh 9:30-10:15 am or by appointment
 - Email: bahman.moraffah@asu.edu
 - Course Link: https://github.com/bmoraffa/EEE-CSE-120-Fall2020
 - Syllabus: You can find the detailed syllabus [here](bmoraffa.github.io).
-For more information about the class policy, please check out the detailed syllabus.
+For more information about the class policy, please check out the detailed [syllabus](bmoraffa.github.io).
+- Previous year course: You can find the version of the course I taught in Fall 2019 [here](bmoraffa.github.io).

 ## Course Staff
 - Head TA:
 - Grader:

 ## Communication
-- We use both [Canvas](canvas.asu.edu) and [course website](https://github.com/bmoraffa/EEE-CSE-120-Fall2020) for announcement and notes.
+- We use both [canvas](canvas.asu.edu) and [course website](https://github.com/bmoraffa/EEE-CSE-120-Fall2020) for announcement and notes.
 All students must regularly check these websites for update.
 - If there is a question as to lectures that you need to ask the professor, contact him directly through his email.
 The subject of the email must be as follows: **EEE/CSE 120: T TH (time of your class)**.
 If you use differnet title your email will go to spam.

 ## Texts